root-foundation/root/README.md

 ## Closing

-[^1]: When a baby is born, new shares in the NetworkToken is minted for that baby, thus diluting the everyone else’s equity.
-As the value of the NetworkToken keeps growing, individual families will be incentivized to have more children to increase their fraction in the NetworkToken.
+[^1]: UBE incentivizes having children.
+When a baby is born, new shares in the NetworkToken is minted for that baby, thus diluting the value everyone else’s shares.
+Thus, families will be incentivized to have more children to increase their collective equity in the NetworkToken.
 [^2]: Seeing human experience as a recursive tree is a very [old concept](https://chatgpt.com/share/68775f64-306c-8004-a5c1-f5ed7983ea07).
 [^3]: Go has a greater ELO spread amongst its top players than Chess, leading to far more [extreme outcomes](https://chatgpt.com/share/68776b0a-d10c-8004-b6d3-b0fa17344411).
 [^4]: The current state of activities (among other things not represented in this model) causes subsequent change.